stevencalderwood/pokemon_project/README.md

 This version is much faster and has more flexibility since its data comes from a local JSON with the complete pokemon list.
 It will only make an API call when a specific pokemon is selected to gather its detailed information.
 Accordingly the search tool is able to provide suggestions based on the user input.
-Like the other pages the results, if necessary, will also be displayed following the same pagination principle:
-20 at a time.
+Like the other pages the Pokemon Widgets, if necessary, are displayed following the same pagination principle: 20 at a time.

-## File checked:
-1. Constants ALL
-2. Services ALL
-3. Models ALL
-4. Widgets ALL
-5. Controllers ALL
-6. Views ALL

-## Improvements:
-1. Route names are hard coded;
-2. Implements equality operator and hashCode overrides for the models;